ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Summary and future plans

 \section{Summary and future plans}

 In this paper we have introduced the capabilities of the \proglang{R} package \pkg{ROCnReg} for conducting inference about the pooled ROC curve, the covariate-specific ROC curve, and the covariate-adjusted ROC curve and their associated summary indices.
 As we have illustrated, the current version of the package provides several options for estimating ROC curves, both under frequentist and Bayesian paradigms, either parametrically, semiparametrically, or nonparametrically.
 To the best of our knowledge, this is the first software package implementing Bayesian inference for ROC curves.
-Several additions/extensions are planned in the future and these, among others, include: \begin{itemize} \item Make the MCMC algorithm faster by implementing its time-consuming parts in \proglang{C++}. \item Incorporate methods for non-binary disease status (e.g., no disease, mild disease, severe disease).
+Several additions/extensions are planned in the future and these, among others, include: \begin{itemize} \item Implement the most time-consuming parts in \proglang{C} or \proglang{C++}. \item Incorporate methods for non-binary disease status (e.g., no disease, mild disease, severe disease).
 That is, implement ROC surface models. \item Implement new (optimal) threshold criteria (e.g., YI including costs). \end{itemize}